-This program is used by the state of Tennessee to certify laboratories for drinking water analysis.
+Participation in the Water Pollution Program and the Water Supply Program studies are required for laboratories performing regulatory work.
+The Water Supply Program is used by the state of Tennessee to certify laboratories for drinking water analysis.
 To maintain a certification, a laboratory must meet a specified set of criteria relating to technical personnel, equipment, work areas, QA/QC operating procedures, and successful analysis of QA samples.
 This program is also used by other states as part of their certification programs.
+Participation in the Water Pollution program satisfies the EPA and NPDES program requirement for laboratories performing Clean Water Act analyses to participate in a Discharge Monitoring Report Quality Assurance program.

 Since October 24, 1999, all water pollution and water supply studies except for whole effluent toxicity testing have been performed by private companies.
 NIST certifies non-EPA proficiency testing providers to prepare performance evaluation samples and to evaluate laboratory performance.
-EPA continues to issue standard operating procedures used in the water supply and water pollution programs.
+EPA continues to issue standard operating procedures for use in the water supply and water pollution programs.

-9.3.2.2 American Industrial Hygiene Association Proficiency Analytical Testing Program
+American Industrial Hygiene 9.3.2.2 Association Proficiency Analytical Testing Program